-MP Applied Music (private lessons) (1-2 credits)
+MP Applied Music (private lessons) (1-2)

 Applied music lessons in voice, piano, guitar, organ and all orchestral instruments are offered through Corban.
-Students will be placed at appropriate level of study (MP090, MP100, MP200, MP300, MP400) based on their ability.
-(NOTE- MP090 study does not count towards the music major or music minor degree requirements) After several semesters of private study, the student may take a jury advancement examination to determine mastery of basic competence on the instrument (or voice).
+Students will begin studying at the 100 level.
+After several semesters of private study, the student may take a jury advancement examination to determine mastery of basic competence on the instrument (or voice).
 Passing this advancement exam allows the student to study at the upper division (300) level.
 Classes may be repeated for credit at each level.
 One credit is awarded for successful completion of a 30 minute lesson every week and a jury examination at the end of the semester.
 Two credits may be earned for a 60 minute lesson weekly and a jury exam.
 (Fall and Spring) Course fee: 1 credit hour = \$336;\$361, \$376; 2 credit hours = \$672, \$722, \$752